tiacsys/bridle/boards/arm/waveshare_rp2040/doc/index.rst

 The `RP2040 <RP2040 SoC>`_ MCU has 1 GPIO cell which covers all I/O pads and
 8 PWM function unit each with 2 channels beside a dedicated Timer unit.
 On the two boards |RP2040-Plus| and |RP2040-LCD-0.96|, PWM4 channel B is available on the on-board user or backlight LED.
-All other boards have no default use case for PWM.
+But the PWM operation is not enable by default.
 Only if :kconfig:option:`CONFIG_PWM_RPI_PICO` is enabled then the first user or backlight LED is driven by PWM4CHB instead of by GPIO.
 All channels of PWM0 until PWM7 are available on the |Raspberry Pi Pico| or
 |Waveshare RP2040 Mini| header and |Waveshare RP2040 Mini PCB Pads|.

+The |RP2040-Geek| board has no such LED and no standard header and therefore does not provide any PWM to the outside on any pad by default.

 ADC/TS Ports
 ============